ngUpgraders/ng-forward/Walkthrough.md

 If you've used previous decorator libraries, you'll notice ng-forward doesn't require you to use any calls to @Module, new Module or .Module. ng-forward auto-creates a module for you during bootstrap.
 If you need create a module to co-exist with other non-ng-forward ng1 modules, you can use (`bundle`)[https://gist.github.com/timkindberg/95166e525685db1f6394] to bundle up your app or portions of your app.

-> **Behind the Scenes**: We make a call to angular.directive on your behalf.
-We always set restrict to 'E' (element).
-The class becomes the directives controller.
-And we set controllerAs to a camelCased copy of your selector value, e.g. `my-component` becomes `myComponent`.

 ### Services

 Let's take a look at a simple service: